-Bielsa's troops made the footballing world sit up and take notice by dominating both legs of their last 16 tie with the reigning Premier League champion as they cruised to a 5-3 aggregate win over the English outfit.
+Bielsa's troops made the footballing world sit up and take notice by dominating both legs of their last 16 tie with the reigning Premier League champions as they cruised to a 5-3 aggregate win over the English outfit.

-Guardiola is a long-time admirer of the Argentine's methods, and was not in the least bit surprised by Athletic's remarkable performances at Old Trafford and San Mames.
+Guardiola though is a long-time admirer of the Argentine's methods, and was not in the least bit surprised by Athletic's remarkable performances at Old Trafford and San Mames.

 "Bielsa is currently the best coach on the planet," the Blaugrana coach told reporters at a press conference on Friday.
 "We're lucky to have him in La Liga so that we can learn from him.

-"[Bilbao's] qualification [for the quarterfinals of the Europa League] is a gift for the game."
+"[Bilbao's] qualification [for the quarter-finals of the Europa League] is a gift for the game."

 Guardiola also admitted that he is looking forward to pitting his wits against Bielsa in what he believes will be a "wonderful" Copa del Rey final clash with Athletic at the Vicente Calderon in May.